murisi/L2/README.md

 		[what?]
 		[what?]))
 ```
 Note in the above code that `what?` is only able to access `x` because `x` is defined outside of all functions and hence is statically allocated.
+Also note that continuing to `_` with a single argument rebinds `x` and restarts execution at the `begin` statement.

 #### shell
 `./bin/l2compile -pdc -program test demort.o - abbreviations.l2 numbers.l2 - backquote.l2 - characters.l2 strings.l2 let.l2 - test.l2`